Colonial Beach, Virginia (CBVA) is home to an array of lodging options, from rustic to luxury.

 “It explains me in a nutshell,” says the owner of and designer of RMS design LLC, located in Colonial Beach, VA.

 Robin is an active environmentalist.
 She studied architecture in college, lived on a houseboat while in school, and designs houses for living.
-She grew up in Colonial Beach, where her family owns a marina and Robin is now Vice Mayor and a member of Town Council.
+She grew up in Colonial Beach, where her family owns a marina and Robin is now Mayor.

 “I grew up in the marina, so for me, it was perfectly natural to put a house on a boat,” explains Robin.
 “But it was a shot in the dark; I had no idea how well it would be received.”